Our Team

 Dan spent three years as an agriculture Peace Corps volunteer in a remote village in northern Malawi.
 He worked with farmers to implement agroforestry practices and to start other income-generating opportunities like beekeeping and grafting fruit trees.
 Returning to the US, Dan worked at Stone Barns Center for Food and Agriculture in Pocantico Hills, NY for six years as the assistant livestock manager and the head beekeeper.
 In 2015, Dan moved to Northwestern Connecticut to help James and Linda Quella start and manage Q Farm, which quickly grew into a highly productive, pasture-raised meat business.
 He managed the production of sustainable honey, grass-fed beef, pasture-raised pork, chicken, turkeys, and eggs for a variety of restaurants and retail markets.

-Dan is now working at Berkshire Agricultural Ventures while running his own farm Beavertides Farm with his wife Marleen, and two young sons Oliver and Orion.
+Alongside working at Berkshire Agricultural Ventures, Dan also runs his own farm, Beavertides Farm, with his wife, Marleen, and two young sons, Oliver and Orion.
 They raise grass-fed lamb and meat goats, produce honey and teach beekeeping courses.

 Contact Dan